KherveFitting/KherveFitting/Readme.md

   iteration that introduces wxPython-based interface, Excel integration, and enhanced fitting algorithms while maintaining the core philosophy of accessible XPS data analysis.

-We acknowledge and thank both Hideki Nakajima for creating the original LG4X framework and Julian Andreas Hochhaus for his substantial contributions to LG4X-V2, which continue to serve the XPS community.
+We acknowledge and thank both Hideki Nakajima for creating the original LG4X software and Julian Andreas Hochhaus for his substantial contributions to LG4X-V2, which continue to serve the XPS community.
 KherveFitting builds upon this legacy while introducing new capabilities for modern XPS analysis workflows.